Tamoxifen (By mouth)

 How to Use This Medicine

 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

-- Your doctor will tell you how much of this medicine to use and how often.
-Do not use more medicine or use it more often than your doctor tells you to.
+- Your doctor will tell you how much medicine to use.
+Do not use more than directed.
 You may need to take this medicine for 5 years or longer.

 - Swallow the tablet whole.
 You may take this medicine with or without food.

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.